Hayes Name Meaning: Discover the Origin and Significance of the Name

 • Hazel

-See also Oonagh Name Meaning: Discover the Origin and Symbolism
+See also Laila Name Meaning: Discover the Origins and Significance of the Name

 Overall, Hayes is a charming and friendly name that can suit both boys and girls.
 Its nature-inspired meaning and presidential pedigree make it a popular choice for parents looking for a simple yet unique name for their newborn.